 - Arcing time: the time between the fuse cutting off the current extinguishing any arc (only an issue for high-voltage fuses or DC, since AC arcs self-extinguish when the current reverses).

-- Breaking capacity: the maximum current which the fuse can interrupt; as with any conductor, there is a maximum operating limit.
+- Breaking capacity: the maximum current the fuse can interrupt; as with any conductor, there is a maximum operating limit.

 - Voltage drop: there is an IR drop across the fuse resistance; if the fuse had zero resistance, there would be no voltage drop and also no I2R power dissipation to result in the heating and melting of the element.